 Bahamian Goat Pepper – A Quirky and Fruity Chili

 Some of the hottest peppers have origins in the Caribbean.
-While the Bahamian goat pepper is not among the spiciest, is is one of my personal favorites from the West Indies.
+While the Bahamian goat pepper is not among the very hottest, it is one of my personal favorites from the West Indies.

 With a name like ‘goat pepper,’ you will likely have some questions about the variety.
-In this article, I’ll share everything I know about the Bahamian goat pepper, including flavor, appearance, origin, and growth habits.
+In this article, I’ll share everything I know about the Bahamian goat pepper, including its origins, flavor, appearance, and growing conditions.

 Bahamian Goat pepper